New Orleans Electrocution Injury Attorney who Understands the NESC

 The National Electrical Safety Code (NESC) is an important document for any personal injury case involving an electrical accident.
 The NESC contains the minimum standards that electric utility companies must follow in order to fulfill their duty to safeguard the general public.
 The Louisiana Supreme Court explained the relevance of the NESC to personal injury cases as follows:

 “The avowed purpose of the NESC is to provide basic guidelines for safeguarding persons from hazards arising from the installation, operation, or maintenance of overhead electric supply lines, and its requirements reflect the minimum provisions considered necessary for the safety of employees and the public.”

-When choosing an attorney to handle your electrocution case it is important to find a lawyer that is familiar with the highly technical NESC.
+When choosing an attorney to handle your electrocution case it is important to find an electrical accident lawyer that is familiar with the highly technical NESC.
 Electric utility companies pay “hired gun,” “expert” witnesses thousands of dollars to come to trial and twist the NESC in their favor.

 Electric utility companies often try and claim that they are not at fault for a personal injury involving their equipment if the equipment complied with a certain version of the NESC.
 Electrocution cases are won and lost over expert witnesses offering opinions about which version of the NESC applied to the facts of a given personal injury case.
 The Louisiana Supreme Court has ruled that even if an electric utility company complied with the NESC it may still be responsible for a personal injury claim caused by an electrocution.